 Fast, Slow, Wired, Wireless: Protect Your Phone with Upsie

 .
 Upsie covers damage from charging or power surges, in addition to a wide range of other failures, issues, and accidents like spills or broken screens.
 Coverage is easy to get and easy to use with 24/7 claims.
-Compared to retailer warranties, Upsie will save you up to 70 percent.
+Plus, you get comprehensive coverage for just $9.99 per month.

 Learn More About Smartphones: